 Welcome to my blog!
 I hope you will enjoy reading my race reports, musings about run training and other fitness-related activities.

 My name is Petra, I am 100% Dutch and live in Yorkshire.
 I have lived in England all my adult life.
 I came to running late, aged 45, having never been sporty at all, though I had been a keen hillwalker.
 I was the laughing stock at PE during my school years.
 Unable to do gymnastics, or catch or throw a ball, it was all a bit miserable.
 Running didn’t feature at school.
 So at least no early cross-country trauma for me!
 I started my running journey by tentatively going out in the dark, along the streets in my village, and just building the distance I could run without stopping from a few hundred yards up to a few miles over one winter.
 Couch to 5k before the term had been invented I guess.
 I was so delighted when spring came and I could run far enough to venture out into the fields, it was as if a whole world of possibilities opened up, like running to the next village or town!
-18 months later someone at work asked if I wanted to run the Leeds half marathon for charity and I entered, thinking I wouldn’t enjoy racing at all.
+18 months later someone at work asked if I wanted to run the Leeds Half Marathon for charity and I entered, thinking I wouldn’t enjoy racing at all.
 To my huge surprise I absolutely loved it, with the roads closed ‘just for me’ and all those spectators cheering, it gave me real buzz.
 Since then I have always been keen on racing despite being a mid-pack runner at best, and back of the pack in many races.
 I joined a running club, Ilkley Harriers, after a few years too, which has been one of the best things I have done, and the club continues to add enormous value to my life in terms of friendship as well as training benefits.